pygame/pygame/docs/reST/ref/sprite.rst

    Returns first point on the mask where the masks collided, or None if there was no collision.

-   Tests for collision between two sprites, by testing if thier bitmasks overlap.
+   Tests for collision between two sprites, by testing if their bitmasks overlap.
 If the sprites have a "mask" attribute, that is used as the mask, otherwise a mask is created from the sprite image.
 Intended to be passed as a collided callback function to the \*collide functions.
 Sprites must have a